Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Blocking, rerandomization, and Lasso adjustment

-\begin{remark} When the propensity scores are equal across blocks, Theorem \ref{thm:srr1} indicates that $\htl$ has the same asymptotic distribution in the stratified randomization and stratified rerandomization scenarios.
-When the propensity scores differ across blocks, Theorem \ref{thm:srr2} implies that $\htlt$ has the same asymptotic distribution in the stratified randomization and stratified rerandomization scenarios.
-Thus, the discussion in the Remarks \ref{rm:opt1} and \ref{rm:opt2}, regarding the optimality of these two estimators, remains valid. \end{remark}

-Theorem~\ref{thm:srr2} shows that the asymptotic distribution of $\htlt$ in the stratified rerandomization case is normal, which can be viewed as a truncated normal with the threshold $a \rightarrow 0$.
-Moreover, the asymptotic variance of $\htlt$ in the case of stratified rerandomization is no greater than those of $\htu$ in the stratified randomization and stratified rerandomization scenarios, even for the case involving unequal propensity scores.
-Thus, the efficiency attained using $\htlt$ is never lower than that achieved using $\htu$.
+Theorem~\ref{thm:srr2} shows that the asymptotic distribution of $\htlt$ in the stratified rerandomization case is normal.
+Moreover, the asymptotic variance of $\htlt$ is no greater than that of $\htu$ in the stratified randomization and stratified rerandomization scenarios, even for cases involving unequal propensity scores or fine blocks.
+Thus, the efficiency achieved using $\htlt$ is never lower than that achieved using $\htu$.

-Compared with that in stratified randomization, the efficiency in the stratified rerandomization scenario does not increase when $\htlt$ is used in the analysis stage.
-Similar conclusions were derived by \cite{Li2020}, who examined the combination of rerandomization and low-dimensional regression adjustment.
-However, as discussed by \cite{Li2020}, stratified rerandomization is preferred because it can enable a more transparent analysis and avoid the bias associated with searching for a specific outcome model in the analysis stage \citep{Cox2007,Rosenbaum:2010,lin2013}.
+Subsequently, we outline the theoretical results regarding variance estimators within the general framework of stratified rerandomization.